easyDiffraction/easyDiffraction/Documentation/ProjectStructure.md

         * table to shows which phases are related to which experimental datasets
         * a separate file, which would help to have a more clear structure.
 But it is also related with a position of this binding table in GUI (if it's a separate tab in GUI then a separate file is also more logical.)
     * Main.cif
         * Project name and keywords, which are specified by user when a new project is created from GUI.
 Both project name and keywords can be modified on the project handling tab.
-Cif keys _phases and _experiments should be hardcoded, but not the directories with phase and experiments CIF files.
+Cif keys _samples and _experiments should be hardcoded, but not the directories with phase and experiments CIF files.
         * Links to other project cif files mentioned above.
 Currently, easyDiffraction supports only a single phase and single measured dataset.
 So, binding is done automatically.
 When we implement a support of multiple phases/files, an additional binding table should be created.
 * Internal application settings in a hidden folder:
     * Project description (converted from cif into python dictionary and saved as JSON?, as it is the closest format to the python dictionary).